Skip to contentAbout Fig Group

 Start Cyber Essentials from £299.99 + VAT | All pricing tiers | Free readiness check | Cyber Essentials Online: the complete UK guide

-Cyber Essentials certification support in Brighton
+Local Cyber Essentials evidence for Brighton

 • professional services

-• public-sector suppliers
+• technology suppliers

 Before you submit